 What if you could show two different versions of the same page to customers and see which one converts best?
 What if you could completely measure your ROI and see where you could further improve this each month?

-This is the beautiful thing about the online marketing world we live in right now, we have all the tools we need to capture this information, measure success and make decisions based on real data.
+This is the beautiful thing about the online marketing world we live in right now, we have all the tools we need to capture this information, measure success and make decisions based on real data, we have this free tool that help us protect all our data.

 The issue I see all too often is that many projects don’t get to see these benefits because their goals are not clear.